derfabsSL/Splinterbuyer/README.md

 - Can run 24/7

 ### Fees
-The bot is completely free to use, I make money by collecting 5% fee on every transaction.
+The bot is completely free to use, however I do collect a 5% fee on every transaction.

 ## Installation